Softwareengineerinrproject/SEgroup/README.md

 Team Brainstomers

-Project Name:- On Campus Time Sheet and Payroll Management System
+Project Name:- Covid Information App

 GitHub URL:- https://github.com/Softwareengineerinrproject/SEgroup

 Project overview:-
-This project deals with the developing a web based application which computerizes the Time Sheet and Payroll Management for Manager and Student
+This project deals with the developing an andriod application which gives real-time information for the users to give preventive measures and spread awareness regarding COVID-19.
 The following are the folders in the project

-->oncampuspayroll
+->Source code

 ->Planning Documents